 The book of Philippians was written by Paul and it has 4 chapters.
 Paul encourages the Philippians to be content in all circumstances.

 The book of Colossians was written by Paul and it has 4 chapters.
 In this book, Paul preaches that Christ is the authority and that Jesus is the only way to the Father.

 The book of 1 Thessalonians was written by Paul and it has 5 chapters.
 Paul patiently worked with this young church.
 He taught them the gospel and helped them advance further in their faith.

 The book of 2 Thessalonians was written by Paul and it has 3 chapters.
 In this book, Paul writes to clarify the second coming to the church.
 False ideas had arisen in the church.

 The book of 1 Timothy was written by Paul and it has 6 chapters.
 Paul is encouraging Timothy to be strong in his faith since Paul left him in charge of the church in Ephesus.

 The book of 2 Timothy was written by Paul and it has 4 chapters.
 Paul continued to encourage Timothy in the faith and Christian life.

 56th Book “Titus“

 The book of Titus was written by Paul and it has 3 chapters.
-These believers lacked leadership and Paul was relying on Titus to help bring them the Truth.
+These believers lacked leadership and Paul relied on Titus to help bring them the Truth.
 There were false teachers who were taking advantage of the Truth being absent.

 57th Book “Philemon“